 You’ll not be allowed to apply to buy or ballot for another flat for one year.
 And the next time you decide to ballot for a flat, either as a single or with a new love, additional chances accumulated from previous unsuccessful applications will be reset to zero so you won’t find it any easier to get a flat.

-Stage 2: Break up after signing Sale and Purchase Agreement but haven’t collected your keys yet
+Stage 2: Breaking up after signing the Sale and Purchase Agreement but haven’t collected your keys yet

 At this stage in the purchase process, you would have already paid a total of 5% to 20% of the property’s purchase price as downpayment.
 This sum would include the option fee you paid earlier when booking the flat.

-If you are taking an HDB loan you would have paid 10% of the purchase price (or 5% if under the Staggered Downpayment Scheme).
-Those taking bank loans would have paid 20% of the purchase price (or 10% if under the Staggered Downpayment Scheme).
+If you are taking out an HDB loan you would have paid 20% of the purchase price (or 5% if under the Staggered Downpayment Scheme).
+Those taking out bank loans would have paid 20% of the purchase price (or 10% if under the Staggered Downpayment Scheme).

 You would also have paid the Buyer’s Stamp Duty, as well as the cost of engaging a lawyer, whether HDB’s or your own.